hugoocoto/vicel/docs/vicel_reference.typ

 )

 == Copy - Paste
-As a vim user, you would want to copy-paste things around.
+As a vim user, you might want to copy-paste things around.
 Unfortunately, it's only possible to copy a single cell value and paste it in a single cell.
 Note that deletion also copy the content of the cell, it would sound natural for vim users.